Trees, TPOs and Consent for Tree Works - Background to Trees

 East Lothian Council (ELC), as the Local Planning Authority (LPA), has statutory powers to protect trees that are of special amenity value under the Town and Country Planning (Scotland) Act 1997.

 Anyone wishing to do work on protected trees, must notify or obtain the appropriate consent from the LPA.
 The penalties for carrying out or allowing unauthorised tree work can be severe.

-We have also produced a leaflet on trees (Trees and the Law) which is availale to view or download.
+We have also produced a leaflet on trees (Trees and the Law) which is available to view or download.

-For further advice, please contact us by email.
+For further advice, please contact us by email at email@example.com

-No one should fell, cut or lop trees, bushes, or hedges if this work could harm birds particularly during the nesting season (late February to mid-July).
+No one should fell, cut or lop trees, bushes, or hedges if this work could harm birds particularly during the nesting season.

-It is also a legal requirement to consult Scottish Natural Heritage (SNH) before any tree work is considered that may affect bats and their roosts.
+It is also a legal requirement to consult NatureScot before any tree work is considered that may affect bats and their roosts.

-Sites of Special Scientific Interest (SSSI) are important areas designated by SNH.
-Specific operations within these sites require the consent of SNH and for most SSSIs within East Lothian this includes changes in tree and woodland management.
+Sites of Special Scientific Interest (SSSI) are important areas designated by NatureScot.
+Specific operations within these sites require the consent of NatureScot and for most SSSIs within East Lothian this includes changes in tree and woodland management.

-Grants for woodland planting of 1/4 of a hectare and more are also available from the Forestry Commission.
+Grants for woodland planting of 1/4 of a hectare and more are also available from the Scottish Forestry.